TraekWells/personal-site/content/blog/impossible-list.md

 I host a monthly [code meetup](https://www.meetup.com/Code-Challenge-Meetup-Group/ "code meetup") and we're working on a collaboration project to assist in helping people find and adopt rescue pets.

 I'm also in a constant battle with imposter syndrome and it's a back and forth battle.
 At the moment, I'm winning and feeling pretty confident but it comes and goes.

+Lastly and always, I'm working on becoming a better person and appreciating the moment as much as I can.

 ## Recently Completed